 Map Projections

-A sphere is not developable surface but is the closest geometrical form to the shape of the earth i.e., the Geoid.
-The shapes that form a developable surface are 2-dimensional geometric shapes like the Cone, Cylinder, Circle.
+A sphere is not a developable surface but is the closest geometrical form to the shape of the earth i.e., the Geoid.
+The shapes that form a developable surface are 2-dimensional geometric shapes like the Cone, Cylinder and Circle.

-When we construct maps there are four geographical characteristics that we try to represent: Area, Shape, Bearing and Distance.
-There can also be a fifth type where none of the above feature is preserved.
+When we construct maps, we try to represent four geographical characteristics: Area, Shape, Bearing, and Distance.
+There can also be a fifth type in which none of the above features are preserved.

 Classification based on preservation :

-Based on these attributes following types of projections can be made…
+Based on certain attributes, the following types of projections can be made…

 Preservation Projections